Divorce Law in Florida

 All Other Issues

-All other issues is a mouthful in a Florida divorce. because that one phrase encompasses hundreds of issues.
+All other issues are a mouthful in a Florida divorce. because that one phrase encompasses hundreds of issues.
 A sample of “all other issues” :

 - Who gets the vehicles?